 I know I would 🙂

-Thanks for reading and I hope this was helpful!
+Thanks for reading and I hope this list of the best gifts to give a traveler was helpful!
 Leave a comment to let me know what you think or contact me with other questions.
 Just so you know, many of the links in this article are affiliate links, which means that at no extra cost you can help support the effort it took to put this together for you (and it took quite a few hours!).